crptopool/mtp-firo-stratum/README.md

 mtp-firo-stratum
 =================

-This is an Firo MTP Reference Stratum
+This is a Firo MTP Reference Stratum

 This project has been developed and tested on [Node v10.17](https://nodejs.org/) and [Ubuntu 16.04](http://releases.ubuntu.com/16.04/)